Are you considering becoming a U.S. citizen? This list is 10 of the most compelling reasons to naturalise and become a citizen of the United States.

 #5 Citizenship for your children

 The children of citizens have the right to citizenship themselves.
 All persons born in the U.S. are automatically granted citizenship.
 If the child of U.S. citizen is born abroad he has the right to claim U.S. citizenship through the simple process of registering the birth before the child turns 18 years of age.
-Even if the child does not claim citizenship before his 18th birthday he may become a citizen through naturalization.
-Children of parents who naturalize also have access to citizenship by first becoming permanent residents through the IR-2 visa and then naturalizing themselves.
+Even if the child does not claim citizenship before his 18th birthday he may become a citizen through naturalisation.
+Children of parents who naturalise also have access to citizenship by first becoming permanent residents through the IR-2 visa and then naturalising themselves.

 #6 Scholarships and grants

 Citizenship affords you the opportunity to receive money for education.
 The U.S. is home to one of the world's most renowned education systems, particularly in its colleges and universities.
-Citizens have the right to receive government issued grants for education; a right permanent residents do not have.
+Citizens have the right to receive government-issued grants for education; right permanent residents do not have.
 Many scholarships issued by various schools or private institutions also require the student to be a U.S. citizen.